mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1534 out of 1589 answered.</p>

-It's a good thing to have a general sense of agreement to most of the statements.
-However, there's a considerably big gap between _Strongly agree_ and _Agree_ for all but the first statement, which showcases that we need to continue pushing for even more quality in each of these dimensions (customizability, customization, performance, and community support).
+It's a good thing to have a general sense of agreement with most of the statements, however, there's a considerably big gap between _Strongly agree_ and _Agree_ for all but the first statement.
+This highlights the need to continue pushing for even more quality in each of these dimensions (customizability, performance, and community support).

 ### What are your most important criteria for choosing a UI library?